Sacred grove: Nepal

 Granted World Heritage status by UNESCO in 1997, Lumbini Grove is a Buddhist pilgrimage site in the Rupandehi District of Nepal.
 It is the place where, according to Buddhist tradition, Queen Mayadevi gave birth to Siddhartha Gautama in 623 BCE.
 Gautama, who achieved nirvana some time around 543 BCE, became the Lord Gautama Buddha and founded Buddhism after achieving Enlightenment.
 The Mayadevi Temple is located at Lumbini.

 Philippines

 In the animistic native Filipino religion called Bathala, the worshiping anito spirits, balete trees (Ficus spp.), also known as nonok or nunuk, are regarded as abodes of spirits or gateways to the spirit world.
 Cutting them down was taboo, a superstition that is still followed today.
 Outdoor shrines or altars known as dambana, latangan, and tambara among other names were often built near the trees during shaman rituals.
 Aside from individual trees, natural formations, bodies of water, rocks, groves, and even entire forests also commonly became sacred places to various communities.

 Thailand

 Sacred groves, mostly connected to Thai folk belief, are known to have existed in Thailand since medieval times.

-Recently, new areas are being marked off as sacred as an environmental movement.
+Recently, new areas are being marked off as sacred as part of a movement for environmental protection.
+For instance, in her 1998 study of the ecology movement in Thailand, Susan Darlington examines the practice of tree ordination as a way to engage in environmental protection.
+She shows how the Buddhist ritual of ordination is adapted - by the ritualised wrapping of saffron robes around the largest tree in the forest - by activist Buddhist monks (also known as "Eco Monks") to sacralise their community forest and thereby contribute to its protection.
+This ritual is part of broader efforts of education and training to raise ecological awareness and encourage sustainable farming practices in local communities and Thailand.

+Singapore

+Keramat Kusu is an island with keramat graves.